 - AST80015 Planetary Science:Kurt Liffman

 Dr Kurt Liffman has a B.Sc.(Hons) in Mathematics from the University of Melbourne and PhD in astrophysics from the Department of Physics and Astronomy, Rice University (Houston, TX).
 Kurt has worked on problems related to the formation of the Solar System at NASA's Johnson Space Center (Houston, TX) and AMES Research Center (Mountain View, CA).
-Kurt currently works full time at the CSIRO, where he is affiliated with the astrophysics group at the Australia Telescope National Facility , and part time with SAO.
-He is also a visiting scientist at the Hawai'i Institute of Geophysics and Planetology.
+Kurt also worked at the CSIRO, where he was affiliated with the astrophysics group at the Australia Telescope National Facility .
+He currently works at Swinburne as a research scientist and sessional lecturer at SAO.
+Kurt is also a visiting scientist at the Hawai'i Institute of Geophysics and Planetology.

-Around two decades ago, Kurt and Michael J. I Brown published a theory suggesting that the some major components found in meteorites (and, possibly, the planets) were formed or reprocessed close to the early Sun and distributed through-out the early Solar System by bipolar jet flows that were produced close to the early Sun in the first few million years of the Solar System.
+Around two decades ago, Kurt and Michael J. I Brown published a theory suggesting that the some major components found in meteorites (and, possibly, the planets) were formed or reprocessed close to the early Sun and distributed through-out the early Solar System by bipolar jet flows or accretional flows that were produced close to the early Sun in the first few million years of the Solar System.
 This theory has obtained some preliminary observational confirmation with observations from the Spitzer Space Telescope that show exactly this process occurring in the protostellar systems Ex Lup and HOPS 68.
-In addition, the Stardust mission found chondrules and CAIs in the Comet Wild 2, which is suggestive of significant radial transport from near the Sun to the outer parts of the Solar System as CAIs form at temperatures close to 1800 K, while Wild 2 probably formed at temperatures around 50K .
-Kurt is currently working with Prof. Sarah Maddison (Swinburne) and the Swinburne planetary science/astrophysics group on projects to better understand how the Solar System was formed.
+Kurt is currently working with Prof. Sarah Maddison (Swinburne) and the Swinburne planetary science/astrophysics group on projects to better understand how Stellar Systems are formed.

 - AST80006 Galaxies and their Place in the Universe: Duncan Forbes and Glenn Kacprzak Prof Duncan Forbes has been a faculty member in the Swinburne Centre for Astrophysics & Supercomputing since August 2000.
 A New Zealander, who did his PhD at Cambridge, Duncan has also spent time at the Space Telescope Science Institute, Lick Observatory in California and most recently as a Senior Lecturer at the University of Birmingham in England.
 Over the years, he has worked on various aspects of galaxy evolution with a recent fondness for globular clusters in external galaxies.